Beijing Professional Development Program

-For the second consecutive year, Santa Monica College's commitment to foster Global Citizenship continues with a professional-development program hosted by The Beijing Center for Chinese Studies (TBC).
+Santa Monica College's commitment to foster Global Citizenship continued with a professional-development program hosted by The Beijing Center for Chinese Studies (TBC).
 During the summer of 2012, a team of eleven

 Launched in 2007, the Global Citizenship initiative at Santa Monica College develops and promotes activities that prepare students for the 21st Century.
 Such preparation includes awareness of the social, cultural, and environmental transformations taking place in our world of unprecedented global interconnection; attitudes of tolerance and respect for diversity and of anticipation and adaption toward global change; skillful command of the technologies that revolutionize the way we obtain information and interact with each other; and a commitment to act as responsible global citizens through political engagement, entrepreneurship, and community service.

 mainland China, and this professional development program provides an opportunity to learn first-hand about the diverse cultures, history and traditions of this fast-growing segment of our student body.
-The program also supports infusion of global perspectives into SMC’s curriculum and campus life, as well as our annual study-abroad center in Beijing beginning Summer 2013.
+The program also supports infusion of global perspectives into SMC’s curriculum and campus life, as well as our annual study-abroad center in Beijing.